joestubbs/coe379L-sp25/docs/unit03/cnn.rst

 LeNet-5
 ~~~~~~~~~
 LeNet-5 is one of the earliest pre-trained models proposed by Yann LeCun and others.
 It was originally trained
-to run hand written digit classification from 0-9, of the MNIST dataset.
+for the hand written digit classification task on the MNIST dataset which we saw earlier.
 LeNet-5 was designed to be
 computationally efficient, making it suitable for training on relatively small datasets and deploying
 on resource-constrained devices.
 The architecture is relatively simple compared to more modern deep
 learning architectures, which makes it easy to understand, implement, and debug.